-1 Select the Triangle tool \triangle , position the crosshair pointer $\stackrel{1}{\leftarrow}$ where you want the triangle and then click and drag.
+1 Select the Triangle tool \triangle , position the crosshair pointer + where you want the triangle and then click and drag.

-2 Select the Triangle tool \triangle , position the crosshair pointer $\frac{1}{2}$ where you want the triangle and click once.
+2 Select the Triangle tool \triangle , position the crosshair pointer + where you want the triangle and click once.
 The Create Triangle dialog box displays:

+- Width

-- Width - Height
+- Height

-Select Create From Center to specify that the center of the shape should be where you placed the crosshair point.
+- Select Create From Center to specify that the center of the shape should be where you placed the crosshair point.

-You can apply the default attributes or click the arrrow next to the shape preview to select a predefined shape.
+You can apply the default attributes or click the arrow next to the shape preview to select a predefined shape.